sockheadrps/Terrace-Dashboard/Terrace-kit/README.md

     - [x] Weather

 - [ ] Navbar
-    - Notes doesnt display unless a service is added, needs fixed
+    -Notes button does not display unless a service is added, needs fixed
 - [ ] Notes
     -needs implemented
     - [ ] Note